devisis/sandras-kitchen/README.md

 - [GitHub](https://github.com/) was used for securely storing code.
 - [Gitpod](https://gitpod.io/) is the cloud based IDE.
 - Python3 is used for the main code logic.
-- [Django](https://www.djangoproject.com/) was used as the framework
+- [Django](https://www.djangoproject.com/) was used as the framework.
 - PostgreSQL was used for storing data.
 - [Cloudinary](https://cloudinary.com/) was used for storing static files.
 - [Heroku](https://heroku.com/) was used for live deployment.